Universal constraints on selection strength in lineage trees: A lower bound for the strength of selection

 Liao et al. also proposed another lower bound, looser but simpler than the one involving the function $\psi$.
 Indeed, one can replace $\inf_{h} \psi(\varphi_{\T{for}},h,\langle h_t \rangle_{\T{for}})$ by $ \inf_{h} \varphi_{\T{for}}''(h)/2$ in \cref{eq_app_jensen_for}.
 Moreover $ \inf_{h} \varphi_{\T{for}}''(h)/2 = \varphi_{\T{for}}''(h_{\T{min}})/2$ since $\varphi_{\T{for}}''(h)$ is an increasing function of $h$.
 The same goes for the other inequality, and combining the two leads to

 We notice that this version of the bound does not depend on the average values of the fitness landscape, unlike \cref{eq-lower bound}.

 Let us mention that if no information is known on the support of the fitness landscape, $h_{\T{min}}$ can still be taken equal to $0$, in both \cref{eq-lower bound,eq-lower bound_v2}, because fitness landscapes are positive functions.
-Indeed, combining the fluctuation relations on $K$ (\cref{eq_fr_K}) and $s$ (\cref{eq_fr_hs}) provides another expression for the fitness landscape \cite{nozoe_inferring_2017}

-in terms of the conditional forward probability $R_{\T{for}}(K|s)$ of the number of divisions.
+Indeed, the fitness landscape can be expressed as \cite{nozoe_inferring_2017}: $t h_t(s)=\ln \lbk \sum_K m^K R_{\T{for}}(K|s) \rbk$, in terms of the conditional forward probability $R_{\T{for}}(K|s)$ of the number of divisions.
 Since $m \geq 1$ and $K\geq 0$, this relation implies that the fitness landscape is a positive quantity.
 In this case, \cref{eq-lower bound} (resp. \cref{eq-lower bound_v2}) gives a non-trivial bound based on the first two moments (resp. second moment) of the forward fitness landscape distribution.